mycolaos/mycolaos.github.io-old/blog/_posts/2023/2023-12-27-insights-on-a-philosophy-of-software-design-by-john-ousterhout.md

 - Magic Trick: Red Flags
 - Minimize Complexity: Deep Classes and Information Hiding
-- Define errors out of existence
+- Define Errors Out of Existence
-- Mindset: Tactical vs. Strategic programming
+- Mindset: Tactical vs. Strategic Programming
-- Comments should describe things not obvious from the code
-- Pull complexity downwards

-Magic Trick: Red Flags
+### Magic Trick: Red Flags

 The principles above are abstract, especially for beginners.
 If unsure about good design, use red flags as a guide.
 When you spot bad code and manage to move